mvolkmann/blog/src/smalltalk/41-morphic.md

     ^ 0@0
 ```

-Changing the translation, rotation, or scale of a morph
-changes its local coordinate system.

 The `Morph` method `openInHand` causes the morph to appear
 and be attached to the cursor.
 Move the cursor to the location where it should be placed and click to drop it.